Rocket Jockey: Reception

 Rocket Jockey received generally positive reviews.
 Critics applauded the inventive gameplay concept, the unique ways in which players could humiliate their opponents, and the music, which Trent Ward called "the best soundtrack to ever bless a video game" in GameSpot.
 The graphics were generally regarded as not particularly impressive but solid and passable.
 Critics also found that despite the complex gameplay possible, the controls are simple and reasonable.
-A reviewer for Next Generation commented that "Rocket Science's Rocket Jockey manages, in one fell swoop, to nearly erase the memory of such Sega CD dog-eggs as Loadstar, Cadillacs and Dinosaurs, and Wingnuts with its surprising mix of style, humor, and fun."
+Next Generation commented that "Rocket Science's Rocket Jockey manages, in one fell swoop, to nearly erase the memory of such Sega CD dog-eggs as Loadstar, Cadillacs and Dinosaurs, and Wingnuts with its surprising mix of style, humor, and fun."
 Robert Coffey of Computer Gaming World concluded, "There's little not to like about Rocket Jockey.
 It looks good, it sounds great, and it's certainly the most enjoyable way to sustain a concussion." [emphasis in original] Todd Vaughn of PC Gamer US wrote that "It blends a devil-may-care attitude with the crowd-pleasing violence of gladiatorial combat and the man-and-machine symbiosis of a demolition derby to create an instantly attractive and demanding would-be sport."

 The one common criticism of the game was the unavailability of multiplayer on release.
 Critics noted that despite the box art promising LAN multiplayer, the feature was not included in the game, and that despite inserts saying that a patch to fix this problem was available on the SegaSoft website, the linked page only gave further excuses.
 GameSpot and Next Generation both stated that they would have rated the game higher if the patch were available upon release as promised.

 According to PC Data, which tracked computer game sales in the United States, sales of Rocket Jockey reached nearly 3,000 copies by the end of February 1997.
 Erica Smith of CNET Gamecenter described these figures as "grim".
 Writing for Wired, John Alderman explained that the game and Rocket Science's Obsidian both "failed to generate the sales needed to justify costs", despite a high level of pre-release excitement.
 As a result, the company could not secure funding from a publisher to develop another game, and was forced to close in April 1997.

 Rocket Jockey was a finalist for CNET Gamecenter's 1996 "Best Action Game" award, which ultimately went to Quake.
 The editors wrote, "Rocket Jockey accomplished the impossible: it brought us a completely original gaming experience by breathing new life into two game genres that have been done to death, first-person action and racing combat."